 I have a pretty polarizing relationship with smoothies.
 I’m either LOVING them, or I want absolutely nothing to do with them.
 Currently, I’m in a loving phase and I’ve been making one pretty much every day.
 As I’ve mentioned, lunch can be a bit of a challenge some days around here with Squish running our schedule, so quick, easy smoothies are becoming a go-to lunch.
 A few weeks ago, I bought some spinach to make a Strawberry Spinach Salad and had some leftover.
 Right before it went bad, I remembered a little trick for turning it into frozen spinach cubes using a blender.
 I used my Blendtec.

 I shared it on Instagram and Facebook a few years ago and it was a big hit.

 I certainly didn’t come up with this myself, but it’s a tip I love to share because a lot of people don’t think of it on their own!

 Ready for it?

 Blend up spinach (or kale) and freeze it in ice cube trays!

 Store them in the freezer add them to your next smoothie.

 Frozen Spinach Cubes for Smoothies

-Like I mentioned, this is a great way to use up leafy greens before they go bad, but they also make a great food prep project if you want to just buy if fresh and make a bunch of cubes at once.
+Like I mentioned, this is a great way to use up leafy greens before they go bad, but this also makes a great food prep project if you want to just buy it fresh and make a bunch of cubes at once.